Devin Funchess: Indianapolis Colts

 On March 14, 2019, Funchess signed a one-year contract with the Indianapolis Colts.
 He was placed on injured reserve with a broken collarbone on September 10, 2019.
 He was designated for return from injured reserve on November 13, 2019, and began practicing with the team again.
 However, he was not activated by the end of the three-week practice window on December 4, 2019, and remained on injured reserve for the rest of the season.

 Green Bay Packers

 2020 season

-On April 2, 2020, Funchess signed with the Green Bay Packers The deal was reportedly for one year with a $1.2 million base salary for the 2020 season and a $1 million signing bonus, and could be worth up to $6.25 million with bonuses and incentives.
+On April 2, 2020, Funchess signed with the Packers The deal was reportedly for one year with a $1.2 million base salary for the 2020 season and a $1 million signing bonus, and could be worth up to $6.25 million with bonuses and incentives.

 On July 28, 2020, Funchess opted out of the 2020 NFL season due to the COVID-19 pandemic.
 He explained his decision in an Instagram post, saying that some of his closest family members had been exposed to COVID-19 and that he was opting out for their safety, as well as his own.